Compiler17 min read

 Import system

-Keeps reusable shader code modular while preserving compiler-controlled symbol resolution.
+Keeps reusable shader code modular while preserving compiler-controlled symbol resolution and scoped local aliases.

 stable